If My Child Has Food Allergies, What Should I Look for When Reading Food Labels?

 - Check ingredient lists and look for advisory statements such as "Contains peanuts."
 Some companies also voluntarily share cross-contamination warnings, such as "May contain soy," "Processed in a facility that also processes shellfish," or "Manufactured on equipment also used for tree nuts."
 But manufacturers do not have to list cross-contamination warnings.
 Since products without advisory statements also might be cross-contaminated and the company chose not to label for it, it is always best to contact the company to see if the product could contain ingredients that your child is allergic to.

-- In the United States, companies must state, in understandable language, if a product contains one of the eight most common food allergens: peanuts, tree nuts, eggs, milk, wheat, soy, fish, and crustacean shellfish.
+- In the United States, companies must state, in understandable language, if a product contains one of the 8 most common food allergens: peanuts, tree nuts, eggs, milk, wheat, soy, fish, and crustacean shellfish.

 - Double-check every package of food you give your child — once in the supermarket and once before you give it to your child.
 This is important even if your child has had the product many times before.
 Ingredients and cross-contamination risks may change over time.
 Different size products may have different ingredients or be made in different facilities.

-- Remember to check non-food items, too, because they're not subject to labeling regulations.
+- Remember to check non-food items, too, because they're not subject to the same labeling regulations.
 Allergens may be found in cosmetics, bath supplies, cleaning supplies, sunscreens, art supplies, kitchen sponges, and gardening supplies.
 Look up any ingredient that you're not sure about, and call the company with any questions.